tomhiskey/tom-personal-site-jekyll/index.md

 ---
 title: Hello there!
-I'm a digital product designer and manager
+I'm a lead product designer and manager
 hide_title: false
-subtitle: I'm Lead Product Designer @ Farewill
+subtitle: I live in York and work for London-based startup Farewill.
+We're changing the way the world deals with death.
 layout: page
 ---

-I live in York and work for London-based startup Farewill, helping to change the way the world deals with death.

 I like solving complex problems, collaboratively.